zamanapp/waiting-list/docs/PRD.md

 - Notes
 - Favorits

-## Fuse
+## Kenz

-Fuse is a private personal space that works very similar to mymind.
+Kenz is a private personal space that works very similar to mymind.
 Where users can dump their thoughts, ideas, and plans. and everything else they come across on the internet such us links, tweets, pdfs, etc.

-Fuse can easily resurface the information the user has stored in it using AI when the user search for it.
+Kenz can easily resurface the information the user has stored in it using AI when the user search for it.
 It also help the user organize information without explecitly tagging it.

-Fuse will also integrate with the other widget as well as other third party service like Telegram or Whatsapp.
+Kenz will also integrate with the other widget as well as other third party service like Telegram or Whatsapp.

 ## Calendar widget: